4 min reading time

 There are various reasons to agree to arbitration.
 For example, the parties can choose their arbitrator(s) themselves.
 This can be useful when, for example, specific technical expertise is required to properly judge a dispute.
 Furthermore, the arbitration procedure is generally confidential (as opposed to government courts, where hearings and the verdict are public).
 However, the main reason for choosing arbitration is usually the fact that arbitral awards can easily be enforced internationally.

-By agreeing on arbitration, the parties will block regular legal proceedings.
-The law requires a judge to decline jurisdiction when one of the parties invokes a valid arbitration agreement.
-The same applies in the reverse situation: an arbitration court is only competent if and insofar as there is a legally agreed arbitration clause between the parties.
-If there is no valid arbitration agreement, only the “normal” court has jurisdiction.
+By agreeing on arbitration, the parties have under Dutch law excluded resolution of their disputes before the state court.
+The law requires a court to decline jurisdiction when one of the parties invokes a valid arbitration agreement.
+The same applies in the reverse situation: an arbitral tribunal is only competent if and insofar as there parties validly agreed to arbitration.
+If there is no valid arbitration agreement, only the state court has jurisdiction.

 Assignment of a claim with an arbitration clause